 Using science and technology to improve national energy security and surety, protect the environment, and understand and mitigate climate change

-Laboratory researchers apply leading-edge capabilities to develop efficient and environmentally benign energy technologies and to investigate the processes behind climate change.
+Laboratory researchers apply leading-edge capabilities to develop efficient and environmentally benign energy technologies and to investigate the processes that lead to climate change.